 - Greens addition: A handful of spinach adds nutrients without significantly changing the flavor (though it will alter the bright pink color).

-- Seed power: Add 1 tablespoon of chia seeds or hemp seeds for omega-3 fatty acids and additional protein.
+- Seed power: Add one tablespoon of chia seeds or hemp seeds for omega-3 fatty acids and additional protein.

 - Ginger kick: A small piece of fresh ginger (about 1/2 inch) adds digestive benefits and a subtle warmth to counter the cool mint.